Christmas-4-Kids/c4k/README.md

 - [ ] Allow user to edit personal information (phone, name, address)
 - [ ] Feature to share your experience the day after
 - [ ] Tooltips on how to use the app
+- [ ] Store DL data from mailchimp
-- [ ] Storage DL data and image tied to Volunteer
+- [ ] Update DL scan to check DL # first
+- [ ] Check Address second then first + last name thirdly
+- [ ] Display which info was matched and which was incorrect

 ## Contributing